juliaguida/oystercard/apprenticeship_module_outlines.md

 ## Week 4: Object-Oriented Design

-This week you're introduced to Object-Oriented Design (OOD).
-OOD is one approach to organising your code into pieces that are easier to read, reason about, reuse and change.
-As software engineers, we care deeply about these things because, when you're working in an engineering team, the one thing you can be certain about is that _your code base will change_.
+As a software developer, there are some things you can be sure of.

+> 1. You're going to work on codebases that are, or will become, complex
+> 2. How you manage complexity has long term consequences

+Object Orientted Design (sometimes called Object Oriented Programming) is one way of ensuring that complexity is well managed and it's what we'll focus on this week.
+It's important, however, to understand that other approaches exist and that the same goals underpin them all.

+> We seek to write code that is easy to read, reason about and change by
+> 1. Avoiding repetition
+> 2. Breaking programs down into small, simple, pieces
+> 3. Ensuring that the relationships among pieces are simple

+Everything you learn about OOD this week will map onto one or more of those three goals.

+### Getting started

-### Reflect on TDD
+#### Reflect on TDD

 The skills and concepts dealt with this week build on the things you learned last week, so take a moment to reflect on Test Driven Development.

-Maybe start by asking yourself "What did I learn about my progress from doing the Airport challenge?".
+* What did you learn about your progress from doing the Airport challenge?
 * Can you test-drive a class with instance variables and methods?
 * Can you test-drive two classes that work together?

-If you need to spend more time working on these things, now is the time!
+If you need to spend more time working on these things, go for it!

-### This module's main goals
+#### Read and discuss this module's goals

-By the end of the module all developers who focus on OOD this week can:
+By the end of the module all developers can:
 * Review another person's code and learn from what they read
 * Review another person's code and give them meaningful feedback
 * Explain some basic OO principles and tie them to high level concerns (e.g. ease of change)